Toronto may soon make raising chickens in your backyards legal

 If you’ve ever had an urge to have some fresh eggs without taking a trip to the store and you live in Toronto, you’re in luck.
-City council will soon be deciding a pilot project that would lift a ban on backyard hens.
+City council will soon be deciding on a pilot project that would lift a ban on backyard hens.

 Four Toronto wards would be part of the project.
 This comes as part of a motion to review the city’s list of prohibited animals, which currently includes chickens.
 A survey included in a city staff report filed in May suggested that lifting the ban on chickens could be a popular move.